BBischof/ESRecsys/pinterest/README.md

 Installation instructions
 =========================

+This tutorial has been tested on Ubuntu (under Windows, WSL2 Ubuntu).

 OS level installs
 =================
 Some packages require python 3.9 so please ensure that you are not using python 3.10